Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • Back up to the cloud or a local disk.

 Cloud Backup works pretty well — it automatically selected and backed up 50 GB of my important files, most of which were media files like .mov, .jpeg, .doc, and .wav.
-However, advanced users can easily go into the “What” section of the backup settings and manually select which files and folders to back up.
+However, I found it better to select specific folders to back up.
+For me, this was because Norton initially wanted to back up tons of minuscule images, sound, and text files associated with the video games I play.
+If you’re not a gamer, this probably won’t be an issue.

 Norton’s backup isn’t going to win any awards for innovation, but it’s a perfectly functional solution for protecting user data in the cloud (and it’s a good choice if you’re not already using a cloud storage app to protect your data).
-Depending on which Norton plan you subscribe to, you can get 2-500 GB of storage using Norton’s Cloud Backup feature.
+Depending on which Norton plan you subscribe to, you can get 2 to 500 GB of storage using Norton’s Cloud Backup feature, which is more than you can get from competitors like Kaspersky, which only offers a Dropbox account with 2 GB.

-• PC SafeCam (Windows only) — Webcam protection that makes sure your PC’s webcam isn’t being remotely controlled by a third-party.
+• PC SafeCam (Windows only) — Webcam protection ensures your PC’s webcam isn’t being remotely controlled by a third party.

 • Spam filter — Automatically filters out spam emails and allows you to set up exclusion lists for trusted emails and manually block untrustworthy emails.